-The date marking and storage instructions shall be in accordance with section 4.7.1 of the General Standard for the Labelling of Prepackaged Foods.
+9.4.1 The date marking and storage instructions shall be in accordance with section 4.7.1 of the General Standard for the Labelling of Prepackaged Foods.

-- 4.7.1 If not otherwise determined in an individual Codex standard, the following date marking shall apply, unless clause 4.7.1 (vii) applies: - (i) When a food must be consumed before a certain date to ensure its safety and quality the "Use-by Date" or "Expiration Date" shall be declared. - (ii) Where a "Use-by Date" or "Expiration Date" is not required, the "Best-Before Date" or "Best Quality Before Date" shall be declared.
+If not otherwise determined in an individual Codex standard, the following date marking shall apply, unless clause 4.7.1 (vii) applies:

+- (i) When a food must be consumed before a certain date to ensure its safety and quality the "Use-by Date" or "Expiration Date" shall be declared. - (ii) Where a "Use-by Date" or "Expiration Date" is not required, the "Best-Before Date" or "Best Quality Before Date" shall be declared.

-IBFAN considers that the use of "Best Before Date" or "Best Quality Before Date" is not appropriate for follow-up formulas for older infants.
+IBFAN considers that the use of "Best Before Date" or "Best Quality Before Date" is not appropriate for DRINK FOR YOUNG CHILDREN products.
 The CXS 1-1985 states that when a food must be consumed before a certain date to ensure its safety and quality "Use-by Date" or "Expiration Date" should be used.
-IBFAN considers that a follow-up formula should not be consumed after the expiration date, since there is no guarantee of the compliance with the required nutritional content of the standard, nor its microbiological and other quality and safety requirements.
-Since follow-up formula is intended for older infants from 6 to 12 months these precautions must be in place for this vulnerable population
+IBFAN considers that these products should not be consumed after the expiration date, since there is no guarantee of the compliance with the required nutritional content of the standard, nor its microbiological and other quality and safety requirements.
+Since DRINK FOR YOUNG CHILDREN are intended for children from 12 to 36 months these precautions must be in place for this vulnerable population.

-- 9.4.2 In addition to the date, any special conditions for the storage of the food shall be indicated if [where they are required to support the integrity of the food and, where] the validity of the date depends thereon. - Where practicable, storage instructions shall be in close proximity to the date marking. - 9.5 Information for use
+9.4.2 -Where practicable, storage instructions shall be in close proximity to the date marking.

+9.5 Information for use

+Add warnings about intrinsic contamination of powdered products.

-Ready to use-products in liquid form should be used directly.
-Concentrated liquid 9.5.1 products must be prepared with potable water that is safe or has been rendered safe by feeding, according to directions for use.
-Products in previous boiling before powdered form must contain a statement that the product is not sterile and preparation instructions must include that the product be reconstituted with safe water at 70 degrees centigrade according to the (WHO/FAO (2007) guidelines, "Safe preparation, storage and handling of powdered infantformula (http://apps.who.int/iris/bitstream/handle/10665/43659/978924 1595414\eng.pdf?sequence=1)
+9.5.1 Ready to use-products in liquid form should be used directly.
+Concentrated liquid products must be prepared with potable water that is safe or has been rendered safe by previous boiling before feeding, according to directions for use.

-and WHA resolutions WHA 58.32 (2005) and 61.20 (2008) as well as the Codex Alimentarius 'Code of hygienic practice for powdered formulae for infants and young children (2008), which provides relevant recommendations for the labeling of powdered infant formula and follow-up formula.
+ADD the following: Products in powdered form must contain a statement that the product is not sterile and preparation instructions must include that the product be reconstituted with safe water at 70 degrees centigrade according to the (WHO/FAO (2007) guidelines, "Safe preparation, storage and handling of powdered infant formula and WHA resolutions WHA 58.32 (2005) and 61.20 (2008) as well as the Codex Alimentarius 'Code of hygienic practice for powdered formulae for infants and young children (2008), which provides relevant recommendations for the labeling of powdered infant formula and follow-up formula.